Misfit-Ninjas/brainwave-ninja/README.md

 `make test` or `make docker_test` (depending on if you are using docker or not)

-Will run django tests using `--keepdb` and `--parallel`.
 You may pass a path to the desired test module in the make command.
 E.g.:

 `make test someapp.tests.test_views`